Nemikolh/Aura/README.md

  - I just want to make the Unity community thrive and make Unity better on my own level.

 ### Can we make donations?
-I didn’t expect that, thank you!
+I didn’t expect that, thank you!<br />
-You can click on the following button for making a donation via Paypal.
+You can click on the following button for making a donation via Paypal.<br />
 [![You can click on the following button for making a donation via Paypal.](https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RFCCD4V4LLQ6U "")

 ### Will Aura’s development be continued?
 Hopefully yes!
 At least until Unity drops the legacy lighting system.
 Furthermore, I still have a bunch of feature ideas to implement, fixes and todos.

 ### Will Aura support the Scriptable Render Pipeline?
-Anyhow, all this work cannot stop with the end of the legacy pipeline.
+~~Anyhow, all this work cannot stop with the end of the legacy pipeline.
 So yes, my plan is to make it work with the SRP for the long term continuation.
-It may however be part of another branch/repository.
+It may however be part of another branch/repository.~~<br />
+I currently don’t know what will be the future of Aura along the SRP.
+Unity is making their own and told me that they were not interested and should focus on Legacy Pipeline.
+Aura will then more than probably get deprecated after the death of the Legacy Pipeline.

 ### Does Aura work on Unity xxx?
-The technical requirement for Aura are specified in the Requirements section.
+The technical requirement for Aura are specified in the Requirements section.<br />
 The minimum version possible for Aura is Unity 5.4 but the release is targeted for 2017.2.

 ### Does Aura support VR?
-I did not test it myself but apparently Aura works out-of-hands with multi-view VR.
+I did not test it myself but apparently Aura works out-of-hands with multi-view VR.<br />
 Single-pass doesn't work for now but is under investigation.

 ### Why did it take so long?
 Aura was a personal project, a challenge for myself.
-It was developed during my free time.
+It was developed during my free time.<br />
 I am a full-time Technical Art Teacher and aside, we released our game (Outcast Second Contact) a few months ago.
 This, combined with my family life gives a pretty good idea of the amount of time I was able to manage for Aura.

 ### How can we help you developing Aura?